 Five to ten minutes, tops.

 Winter isn’t the time to gamble on luck.
 Keep the basics with you at all times and you’ll be grateful when something goes wrong.
-Even the pros get caught out; I’ve ridden with more than one seasoned racer who somehow forgot tubes or a pump…
+Even the pros get caught out; forgetting tubes or a pump can happen to anyone.
+Essentials include:

 - Two inner tubes